 E. Public park and recreation sites.
-Where the Fayetteville-Cumberland Parks and Recreation Master Plan specifies an area with a specific location and size of a site that has been approved jointly by the County Board of Commissioners and the Fayetteville-Cumberland Parks and Recreation Department as a proposed public park or recreation site; hereinafter, park site; and the proposed park site lies wholly or partially within an area being proposed for development, the land area for the park site shall be reserved if the Fayetteville-Cumberland Parks and Recreation Department wishes the site to be reserved.
-The Planning and Inspections Department shall immediately notify the Fayetteville-Cumberland Parks and Recreation Department upon the submission of a preliminary plan for review and approval under the provisions of this ordinance or the County Zoning Ordinance.
+Where the Fayetteville-Cumberland Parks and Recreation Master Plan or other officially adopted parks plan identifies specifies an area with a specific location and size of a site that has been approved jointly by the County Board of Commissioners and the Fayetteville-Cumberland Parks and Recreation Department as a proposed public park or recreation site; hereinafter, park site; and the proposed park site lies wholly or partially within an area being proposed for subdivision or other development, the land area for the park site shall be reserved if the Favetteville-Cumberland Parks and Recreation Department wishes the site to be reserved.
+The Planning and Inspections Department shall immediately notify the Fayetteville-Cumberland Parks and Recreation Department upon the receipt for submission of a preliminary plan for review and approval under the provisions of this ordinance or the County Zoning Ordinance.
 If the Fayetteville-Cumberland Parks and Recreation Department wishes the site to be reserved, the preliminary plan may not be approved without the reservation of the specific area for the park site.
-The Fayetteville-Cumberland Parks and Recreation Department must acquire the site within 18 months after the date the site is reserved; if the site has not been acquired by the Fayetteville-Cumberland Parks and Recreation Department within the 18 month period, the developer may treat the land as freed of the reservation.
+The Fayetteville-Cumberland Parks and Recreation Department must acquire the site within 18 months after the date the site is reserved; if the site has not been acquired by the Favetteville-Cumberland Parks and Recreation Department within the 18 month period, the developer may treat the land as freed of the reservation.
 State statute reference: N. C. GEN. STAT. § 153A-331

 Planned public rights-of-way.
-Where any portion of a proposed development lies within the proposed right-of-way of any public street or road included in an officially adopted Highway Plan of the County, or in the event the proposed development is located within any municipality's Municipal Influence Area, within any municipality's officially adopted street/highway plans, the right-of-way shall be dedicated or reserved in the location and at the width as adopted in the official plan; provided that no dedication wider than 80 feet shall be required, and provided that no dedication shall be required where right of direct access from abutting property is denied.
-If the development is such that a final plat is required to be recorded prior to any development on the site, the dedication and reservation shall be accomplished on the final plat, with the bearings and distances of the required dedication and reservation lines shown; otherwise, a reservation of the property shall be shown on the preliminary plan prior to the plan receiving preliminary approval.
-Any right-of-way required to be dedicated or reserved shall not be included in the calculation of land area for district dimensional requirements for the zoning district in which the proposed development is located.
+Where any portion of a proposed F. subdivision or other development lies within the proposed right-of-way of any public street or road that is included in an officially adopted Highway Plan of the County, or in the event the proposed development is located within any municipality's Municipal Influence Area, within any municipality's officially adopted street/highway plans, the right-of-way shall be dedicated or reserved in the location and at the width as adopted in the official plan; provided that no dedication wider than 80 feet shall be required, and provided that reservation of right-of-way no dedication shall be required where right of direct access from abutting property is denied.
+If the subdivision or other development is such that a final plat is required to be recorded prior to any development on the site, the dedication and reservation shall be accomplished on the final plat, with the bearings and distances of the required dedication and reservation lines shown; otherwise, a reservation of the property shall be shown on the preliminary plan prior to the plan receiving preliminary approval.
+Any right-of-way required to be dedicated or reserved shall not be included in the calculation of land area for district dimensional requirements for the zoning district in which the proposed subdivision or other development is located.